How to Use Savings Bonds to Help Pay for College

 Using savings bonds to finance a future college education can be a practical and easy way to put aside money for a child or grandchild.
 College savings bonds, more commonly known as Federal Savings Bonds, are issued by the Treasury Department and have been given to children for years to start their college savings account.

 The advantage for many relatives giving these bonds is that one cannot lose the principal and the money is difficult to access while the child is young; ensuring that the bonds will be used for their intended purpose.
 You can give your children either Series EE or I Bonds to help them save for college.
-When it's time to redeem the bonds to pay for college, you can either cash them in or roll them into a 529 plan.
+When it's time to redeem the bonds to pay for college, you can either cash them in or roll them into a 529 plan (see below).

 How To Use Savings Bonds to Pay for College